robinoldman/bike-site/README.md

 During testing i realised that my buttons were too close together for a mobile. i changed the size of the gap between them

+During testing I realised that although there were no commas between the dashes for the initial word, when a letter was guessed commas appeared.
+I changed the position of my.join to solve this.